hydure/blessed-charlotte/CONTRIBUTING.md

     (doc) Add documentation commit example to CONTRIBUTING

-    There is no example for contributing a documentation commit to the Puppet repository.
+    There is no example for contributing a documentation commit to the blessed-charlotte repository.
 This is a problem because the contributor is left to assume how a commit of this nature may appear.

     The first line is a real life imperative statement with '(doc)' in